paynl/bancontact-sdk/README.md

 - Run ```composer demo``` to start the demo application
 - The demo application is now accessible from the browser on http://localhost:8080

-The demo application asks for the credentials (tokenCode, token an serviceId) and stores them in the session.
+The demo application asks for the credentials (tokenCode, token and serviceId) and stores them in the session.
 DO NOT DO THIS IN PRODUCTION!